deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 It also has methods for converting an image to a MIDI sequence.

 Midi2WavRenderer.java (modified from JFugue, which has an apache license), converts MIDI files to wav files.
-PlayMusic.java has methods for converting wav files to MP3 using ffmpeg (which you must install if you want to use it).
+PlayMusic.java has methods for converting wav files to MP3 using lame or ffmpeg.

 If you set the variable MidiImageAndHarmonyUtility.writeInstrumentsToHarmonyStrings to true, the generated harmony strings will contain instrument numbers as described above.
 However, as stated above, learning did not result in useful results with this representation.